jethanh/Labs25-Human_Rights_First-TeamB-FE/README.md

 ## Room For Improvement
 - It may be worth exploring heatmaps or spidering markers going forward in this project if better coordinates data is not available.
-- It would be beneficial to move the API calls and state to a parent component, such as App.js.
+- It would be beneficial to move the API calls and state to a parent component, such as an App.js.
 This would allow us to have interoperability between components and reduce the amount of API calls being made.
 - It may be worth introducing some routing for a better userflow (a new page for the timeline component for example).
 - Design could use some improvements.
 Unsure if the left side nav (grey area) will be used.
 This could be scrapped if a future group doesn't see use for it.